MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/faq-email-tracking.md

-- If the email address is tied to an active user, it will display that in the Dynamics 365 App for Outlook recipients pane, but it will still resolve to each active Dynamics 365 record with that email address once it is promoted.
-If the **ResolveForInactiveEntities** setting is True, it will also resolve to inactive entity records except Users.
+- If the email address is tied to an active user, it will display that in the Dynamics 365 App for Outlook recipients pane, but it will still resolve to each active Dynamics 365 row with that email address once it is promoted.
+If the **ResolveForInactiveEntities** setting is True, it will also resolve to inactive entity rows except Users.

-- The Dynamics 365 App for Outlook will only show one of these records in the recipients pane, but in Dynamics 365, it will resolve to all records with that email address on incoming emails as long as **Set To,cc,bcc fields to unresolved values if multiple matches are found** is set to No in System Settings
+- The Dynamics 365 App for Outlook will only show one of these rows in the recipients pane, but in Dynamics 365, it will resolve to all rows with that email address on incoming emails as long as **Set To,cc,bcc fields to unresolved values if multiple matches are found** is set to No in System Settings